Sacramento Discrimination Lawyer

 Damages You Can Recover

 In a workplace discrimination case, you can receive compensation for a variety of damages.
 These damages include:

-- Economic damages for compensation that you would have received had you not been discriminate against
+- Economic damages for compensation that you would have received had you not been discriminated against

 - Emotional distress damages for the pain and suffering that you were forced to endure as a result of the discriminatory conduct

 - Attorneys’ Fees and Costs.
-If you win a discrimination lawsuit, your attorney may be entitled to his/her attorney fees and the costs associated with litigating your case
+If you win a discrimination lawsuit, your attorney may be entitled to their attorney fees and the costs associated with litigating your case

 When you have been discriminated against you will likely experience a whirl of emotions, from shame to fear to anger.
 You will need a discrimination lawyer who is not only skilled and bold in confronting wrongful parties but who is also empathetic in personally fighting for your cause.
 At the Webber Law Group, our attorneys have extensive experience litigating discrimination cases of all types.